bzuracyber/bzuracyber/README.md

 # 🏠 <a href="https://www.danielbzura.com">danielbzura.com's</a>

-- *A central hub for my cybersecurity projects, volunteering as CTO at PolishYouth.org, and community leadership with Orly FC — blending technical rigor with personal impact.*
+- *A central hub for my cybersecurity projects, volunteering as CTO at PolishYouth.org, and community leadership with Orly FC*

 ---